How to Keep Your GitHub Fork in Sync

 Initial Setup

-If you haven't already done so you will need to set the upstream
+If you haven't already done so you will need to set the upstream url for your local environment.

 Note: replace